biomejs/biome/rfcs/002-runtime-api.md

 > Why not expose also functions like `format`, `lint`, etc.?

-While this can be an option, and it could be done, I think they don't exactly fit in the grand scheme of what Rome should be.
+While this can be an option, and it could be done, I think they don't exactly fit in the grand scheme of what Biome should be.

 Of course there are exceptions, for example for a future testing framework: